Cloetta's History

 Timeline Image

-In 2008, Cloetta and Fazer separated, and in 2012 Cloetta merged with LEAF.
-At the time, LEAF owned brands such as Läkerol, Ahlgrens bilar, Malaco, Jenkii in Finland, and Sportlife in the Netherlands.
-With the “new” Cloetta gaining a significant international presence, the headquarters was established in Stockholm
+Cloetta and Fazer separated in 2008.
+In 2012, Cloetta merged with the Dutch company LEAF, bringing together brands such as Läkerol, Malaco and Sportlife.
+The new company gained a significant international presence, and the headquarters was established in Stockholm, Sweden.

 2012